EECS 485: Web Systems Syllabus

 By the end of this course, successful students will feel comfortable learning a new web technology independently using developer documentation.
 They will able to:

-• Design and implement a web application
+• Design and implement a web application using static pages, server-side dynamic pages, and client-side dynamic pages

-• Rank search results using text and link analysis
+• Design and implement a basic search engine using text and link analysis over a large web corpus

 • Describe how web recommendations are made